ZenGuard-AI/fast-llm-security-guardrails/README.md

 # ZenGuard Playground

-Test the capabilities of ZenGuard AI in our ZenGuard [Playground](https://console.zenguard.ai/chat).
+Test the capabilities of ZenGuard in our ZenGuard [Playground](https://console.zenguard.ai/chat).
 It's available to start for free to understand how our guardrails can enhance your GenAI applications.

 # Documentation